Sharzzdevise/Sharzzdevise/README.md

 She is passionate about Data; it's analytical and engineering aspect, Artificial Intelligence and Cloud services.

-👩‍🏫She trains, advice and assist great minds in the best way I can to start and advance a career in Data Analysis, Engineering and cloud services
+👩‍🏫She trains, advice and assist great minds in the best way she can to start and advance a career in Data Analysis, Engineering and cloud services

 ☁️She also possess technical skills in working with data and automating processes within Azure Cloud environment